ChantellePe/Gomoku_Deployed/README.md

 The mongodb via docker container can be access via mongodb://localhost:27017

-## You can access the full stack application from TBD
+## You can access the full stack application from https://girly-gomoku.netlify.app/

 ## Issues?